 This course examines ethical concepts and applies them to health and medicine.
 We discuss major ethical theories, case studies, and arguments and develop a reflective approach to biomedical issues.
-Along the way we draw on our knowledge of medical science, health care policy, and the historical, cultural, and religious perspectives Offered fall and spring relating to health care.
+Along the way we draw on our knowledge of medical science, health care policy, and the historical, cultural, and religious perspectives relating to health care.